 Employee Matching Gift Program

 In order to encourage and support employees’ personal generosity, the Ben & Jerry’s Foundation initiated an Employee Matching Gift Program in 1998.
 When employees make donations to nonprofits of their own choice, the Foundation matches dollar-for-dollar (up to $2,000 per employee annually).
-In 2008, 12 percent of staff participated in the program, and the Foundation matched $26,074 in employee donations.
-In addition — and as a reaction to the high cost of food and fuel — the foundation offered to double match donations to local food shelves and programs that help low-income people afford heating fuel.
-The program ran during the months of November and December, and generated an additional $5,200 to nonprofit organizations for these specific purposes.
+In 2009, 14 percent of staff participated in the program, and the Foundation matched $35,255 in employee donations.
+In addition – and as a reaction to the high cost of food and fuel – the Foundation offered to double match donations to local food shelves and programs that help low-income people afford heating fuel.
+The program ran during the month of December, and generated an additional $2,535 to nonprofit organizations for these specific purposes.

 Community Action Teams - Community Improvement Projects

 In addition to its grantmaking functions, Community Action Teams also direct the energies of Ben & Jerry’s employees toward community improvement projects.
-Read more about these projects in 2008 here.
+2009 projects included: